The Top 6 Benefits of Obtaining an EPC

 Acquiring a valid EPC meeting this criteria will allow landlords to legally rent domestic accommodation.

-If the property in question is not quite up to scratch, then the EPC will provide recommendations, as detailed in the previous points, along with a potential Energy Efficiency Rating.
+If the property in question is not quite up to scratch, then the EPC will provide recommendations, along with a potential Energy Efficiency Rating.

 5. Reduce maintenance levels and maintenance costs